 Go beyond sharing information.
 Strive to make your email marketing highly targeted, enjoyable, and authentic.

 Just because they’re young doesn’t mean that you can get away with using language that is deprecating or that belittles them.
-Don’t make the mistake of talking down to Gen Zers!
+Make sure you’re using the appropriate voice and tone to communicate with them.
+And don’t make the mistake of talking down to Gen Zers!

 Incorporate images, graphics, memes, and emojis in your emails.
 Just be sure you don’t go overboard and that you’re using it in a Gen Z-friendly manner.
 Know what’s appropriate and what isn’t.